Loading

 Background and aims of the project

-SMEs often lack the necessary scientific and technical equipment and personnel to carry out the required analyses.
-This is therefore a typical IGF task, the results of which will primarily benefit SMEs in the German cement industry.
-The results can also be used by SMEs in the recycling industry to optimise the processing and quality of RC gypsum.
-In this way, the competitiveness of SMEs can be maintained and promoted.
+Small and medium-sized enterprises (SMEs) often lacked the necessary scientific and technical equipment and personnel for the necessary investigations.
+This was therefore a typical IGF task, the results of which primarily benefit SMEs in the German cement industry.
+The results can also be used by SMEs in the recycling industry to optimise processing and RC gypsum quality.
+This maintains and promotes the competitiveness of SMEs.

 Sponsors